sorear/toypqsnark/notes.md

 ## intuition for aFFT and FRI

-A polynomial of degree n can be expressed as a polynomial of degree n/k in a degree k polynomial and a degree \<k leftover.
-If the short polynomial is a subspace quotient polynomial, the polynomial can then be evaluated at n/k points instead of n points, resulting in degree \<k polylets to evaluate at the original n points.
+A polynomial of degree n can be expressed as a polynomial of degree n/k in a degree k polynomial and a degree < k leftover.
+If the short polynomial is a subspace quotient polynomial, the polynomial can then be evaluated at n/k points instead of n points, resulting in degree < k polylets to evaluate at the original n points.
 The affine FFT uses a special degree k polynomial which can be expanded without multiplications; a more general affine FFT would require extra multiplications, but FRI can stop before that point.

+## achieving zero knowledge

+A proof reveals information about the satisfying assignment in the following
+ways:

+* The FRI subprotocol can reveal nonlocal information about the test function.

+  Solution: include one uniformly random "mask" function in the linear combination, so that revealing the entire test function reveals no information.

+* The auxilliary functions for constraints may contain nonlocal information.

+  Solution: Use separate Merkle trees for auxilliary functions and any variable functions which might be accessed shifted, such that the auxilliary functions are only revealed at coordinates where the verifier can already compute their values.

+* The verifier can directly query a variable assignment in the consistency test.

+  Solution: Execute the protocol using a point set not overlapping with the point set on which the assignment is defined.

+* The verifier's queries to the variable functions can reveal nonlocal algebraic information about the assignment.

+  Solution: Include a block of random values in each variable function on a number of points greater than the number of verifier queries, including shifts.
+Note that this increases the degree of each polynomial; in order to stay below a power of 2 for FRI, a degree-reduction scheme is needed, such as dividing by an affine subspace polynomial (since they are very sparse, this is likely faster than a FFT-based approach).

+## random gotchas

+Affine subspace polynomials are affine, not linear.